siiftun1857/istrolid-magnux-documents/magnux_changes.md

 If HPD bullet do damage to a unit with HP below its "remaining damage", the "remaining damage" will be reduced by the HP and the bullet keep flying to hit next thing.

 ### Push and pull hits once
-Push and pull bullet will only hit a target once.
-Push and pull bullet will apply force regardless target speed.
+Push and pull bullet will only hit a target once. apply force regardless target speed for once, and repeat force effect until target has speed in force direction.

 ### Orb2
 Orbs will enters their 2nd stage exactly at their minimum range, i.e. in 51 ticks, and do an effectively 41 ticks arm delay.